-- Draw a sketch of parallel and perpendicular vectors. - Determine the resultant vector graphically using the head to tail method as well - Resolve a vector into its parallel and perpendicular components.
+- Draw a sketch of parallel and perpendicular vectors. - Determine the resultant vector graphically using the head to tail method as well as by calculation. - Resolve a vector into its parallel and perpendicular components.

 - Newton's Laws and how to apply them.

 - Different kinds of forces.

 - Force diagrams and free body diagrams.